Cetacean

-There are approximately 90 living species split into two parvorders: the Odontoceti or toothed whales, which contains 75 species including porpoises, dolphins, other predatory whales like the beluga and sperm whale, and the beaked whales and the filter feeding Mysticeti or baleen whales, which contains 15 species and includes the blue whale, the humpback whale and the bowhead whale, among others.
-Despite their highly modified bodies and carnivorous lifestyle, genetic and fossil evidence places cetaceans within the even-toed ungulates, most closely related to hippopotamus.
+There are approximately 90 living cetacean species split into two parvorders: Odontoceti or toothed whales, which contains 75 species including porpoises, dolphins, the beaked whales and other predatory whales like the beluga and sperm whale, who prey upon fish, cephalopods and other marine mammals such as pinnipeds; and Mysticeti or baleen whales, which contains 15 species of large whales including the blue whale, humpback whale and bowhead whale among others, who are mostly filter-feeding planktivores (or sometimes bottom-feeding crustacivores or molluscivores, as in the case of the gray whale) using oral bristle plates known as baleen to sieve out and feed on large swarms of small invertebrates, usually crustaceans such as krill.
+Despite their highly modified bodies and carnivorous lifestyle, genetic and fossil evidence places cetaceans within the terrestrial even-toed ungulates, most closely related to the hippopotamids.

-Cetaceans have been extensively hunted for their meat, blubber and oil by commercial operations.
-Although the International Whaling Commission has agreed on putting a halt to commercial whaling, whale hunting is still ongoing, either under IWC quotas to assist the subsistence of Arctic native peoples or in the name of scientific research, although a large spectrum of non-lethal methods are now available to study marine mammals in the wild.
-Cetaceans also face severe environmental hazards from underwater noise pollution, entanglement in ropes and nets, ship strikes, build-up of plastics and heavy metals, and anthropogenic climate change, but how much they are affected varies widely from species to species, from minimally in the case of the southern bottlenose whale to the baiji (Chinese river dolphin) which is considered to be functionally extinct due to human activity.
+Since the Industrial Revolution, cetaceans have been extensively hunted by humans for their meat, blubber and oil by commercial whaling operations.
+Although the International Whaling Commission has agreed on putting a halt to commercial whaling, whale hunting is still ongoing, either under IWC quotas to assist the subsistence of Arctic native peoples, or for scientific research, despite a large spectrum of non-lethal methods now available to study marine mammals in the wild.
+Cetaceans also face severe environmental hazards from underwater noise pollution, entanglement in ropes and nets, ship strikes (especially against propellers), build-up of heavy metals and plastic pollutions, food scarcity due to overfishing down the food web, and anthropogenic climate change, but how much they are affected varies widely from species to species, from minimally in the case of the southern bottlenose whale to the functional extinction of baiji (Chinese river dolphin) due to impacts of human shipping activity.